-Techie dies in Bengaluru as car gets submerged in flooded underpass
+Techie drowns in Bengaluru as car gets submerged in flooded underpass

 Witnesses said that barricades were not put up to prevent other vehicles from entering the underpass even after the tragedy.